-In August this year we worked on the recent Insurance Dragon Awards 2017 (IDA 2017) with over 70 performers and 30 hostesses working over 3 days as well as some satellite events connected to the IDA.
+In August 2017 we worked on the recent Insurance Dragon Awards 2017 (IDA 2017) with over 70 performers and 30 hostesses working over 3 days as well as some satellite events connected to the IDA.
 The following 7 videos are from the two days of the awards at the MCEC.
 The video below is from the first day of the IDA with the Indigenous performance of traditional dances.
 The dances included the Welcome and Creation dance and finished with the Celebration dance.

 During the awards and speeches we had a feature Aerial Tisu performance which we created especially for the IDA.
 With the single Tisu and ground based ballerina combining for a beautiful piece.